military dog tags

 Delta Force and Green Berets also feature their own types of special operations dog tags.

-The blood type of the service member is also usually provided on dog tags.
+The blood type of the service member is also provided on dog tags.

 Of course, this information is prudent in the event of massive blood loss.

-The universal standard makes a tremendous difference where medical professionals often have minutes to save a life.
+The universal standard makes a tremendous difference when combat medics often have only minutes to save a life.

 There are 4 ABO types: